Info-443-Spring-2023/project-2-material-ui/README.md

  Decorator Pattern involves dynamically adding behaviors or responsibilities to an object by wrapping it with another object of the same interface.
  In Material-UI, High order components or HOCs are used to inject certain features or behaviors into components, such as handling theming, managing state, or providing access to certain context or data.
 These HOCs can be applied to existing components to extend their capabilities without modifying their underlying implementation.
 This promotes code reusability and modularity by separating concerns and allowing components to be composed with different functionalities.
 While the concept of enhancing components through HOCs shares some similarities with the Decorator Pattern, it is important to note that the implementation in Material-UI may not strictly adhere to the full structure and principles of the Decorator Pattern.

- ### Factory Pattern
+ ### Observer Pattern
- This pattern is used in the styles portion of the system.
-Material-UI needs to create styles that can be easily tweaked based on themes, props, and states.
-To solve this problem, Material-UI uses a factory function to create styles.
-In essence, the function takes a theme and returns a style object that depends on that theme.
-This effectively allows the creation of custom styles based on different themes using the same factory function.
+ Context: This pattern is used in Material-UI's theme provider.
+The ThemeProvider allows child components to react to theme changes.
+Problem: The objective is to create a system where when one object changes state, all its dependents are notified and updated automatically.
+In Material-UI, this is particularly useful for theme changes to be propagated throughout the app's components.
+Solution: Material-UI's ThemeProvider uses the Context API to make the theme available to all child components.
+When a theme change is triggered, all components that consume the context will re-render with the new theme.
+This closely follows the Observer Pattern where the ThemeProvider is the Subject and the child components are the Observers.